PyMamba/mamba-framework/docs/development/model.rst

     >>> [dojo.name for dojo in result]
     [u'Bruce Lee awesome Dojo']

-Or more compact sytax as:
+Or more compact syntax as:

 .. sourcecode:: python